AndrewSRea/My_Learning_Port/JavaScript/Intro_JS_Objects/Object_Prototypes/README.md

 ## Test your skills!

-See the [Test your skills: Object-oriented JavaScript](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Intro_JS_Objects/Object-Oriented_JS/Skills_Test#test-your-skills-object-oriented-javascript) page for some further tests to verify my knowledge of the information provided by the **Object protptypes** article.
+See the [Test your skills: Object-oriented JavaScript](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Intro_JS_Objects/Object-Oriented_JS/Skills_Test#test-your-skills-object-oriented-javascript) page for some further tests to verify my knowledge of the information provided by the **Object prototypes** article.
 (This skills test also incorporates knowledge learned from the previous article, [Object-oriented JavaScript for beginners](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Intro_JS_Objects/Object-Oriented_JS#object-oriented-javascript-for-beginners), and the next article, [Inheritance in JavaScript]().)

 ## Summary